Get Maintouch

 The goal is to remove the founder from the loop.
 You should be shipping product, not emailing webmasters.

-Maintouch handles the strategy layer.
-We flag high-potential pages based on actual impression data and let you execute procurement instantly.
-We also don't mark up prices.
-It's a pass-through model.
+No markup on link prices, no guesswork on targets.
 While services like LinksManagement are solid for buying links you've already vetted, we tell you what to vet in the first place.

 If you enjoy spending your weekends sifting through other link building marketplaces, go for it.
 But if you'd rather ship product and let software handle the strategy, that's what I built this for.